itsPhoenix03/Radiant_Riches_LLC_WebBuilder/README.md

 ## Web Builder Project

-This is the assignment project for Radient Richies LLC.
+This is the assignment project for Radiant Riches LLC.

 #### Technologies Used in the Project